Cloncurry, Queensland: Geography

+The town has one of the richest geological layers in the world with copper (and gold) mining being core industries since 1867.

+Open cut mining has impacted the landscape and the nearby former mine-site Mary Kathleen is a tourist attraction.

 History

-Kalkatunga (also known as Kalkadoon, Kalkadunga, Kalkatungu) is an Australian Aboriginal language.
-The Kalkatunga language region is North-West Queensland including the local government areas of the City of Mount Isa.
+The Aboriginal traditional owners of Cloncurry are the Mitakoodi people (pronounced Mee-tah-koo-dee).
+In August 2024, the Mitakoodi and Mayi people were formally acknowledged and officially obtained native title determination.
+The region of Cloncurry is traditionally known as Pimurra and the Mitakoodi people were known as the River people.

 The first Europeans to traverse these tribal lands of peoples such as the Maithakari and the Wanamara, were Burke and Wills on their epic, and ultimately fatal, transcontinental expedition.
 The Cloncurry River was named by Burke after Lady Elizabeth Cloncurry, his cousin, with the town eventually taking its name from the river.